-Chapter 5.
-Using the plan's coverage for your medical service es SECTION 1 Things to know about getting your medical care covered as a member of our plan 45 Section 1.1 What are "network providers" and "covered services"?
-45 Section 1.2 Basic rules for getting your medical care covered by the plan 45 SECTION 2 Use providers in the plan's network to get your medical care 47 Section 2.1 You must choose a Primary Care Provider (PCP) to provid and oversee your medical care Section 2.2 What kinds of medical care can you get without getting approval in advance from your PCP?
-48 Section 2.3 How to get care from specialists and other network providers 49 Section 2.4 How to get care from out-of-network providers 50 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster 51 Section 3.1 Getting care if you have a medical emergency 51 Section 3.2 detting care when you have an urgent need for services 52 Section 3.3 Getting care during a disaster 53 SECTION 4 What if you are billed directly for the full cost of your covered services?
-53 Section 4.1 You can ask us to pay our share of the cost of covered services Section 4.2 2 If services are not covered by our plan, you must pay the full cost SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+SECTION 1 Things to know about getting your medical care covered as a member of our plan 45 Section 1.1 What are "network providers" and "covered services"?
+Section 1.2 Basic rules for getting your medical care covered by the plan 45 SECTION 2 Use providers in the plan's network to get your medical care 47 Section 2.1 Section 2.2 What kinds of medical care can you get without getting approval in advance from your PCP?
+48 Section 2.3 How to get care from specialists and other network providers 49 Section 2.4 How to get care from out-of-network providers 50 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster .51 Section 3.1 Getting care if you have a medical emergency .
+51 Section 3.2 Getting care when you have an urgent need for services 52 Section 3.3 Getting care during a disaster 53 SECTION 4 What if you are billed directly for the full cost of your covered services?
+53 Section 4.1 You can ask us to pay our share of the cost of covered services 53 Section 4.2 If services are not covered by our plan, you must pay the full cost SECTION 5 How are your medical services covered when you are in a "clinical research study"?
 54 Section 5.1 What is a "clinical research study"?
-54 Section 5.2 When you participate in a clinical research study, who pay for what?
-SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" 56 Section 6.1 What is a religious non-medical health care institution?
-56 Section 6.2 What care from a religious non-medical health care institution is covered by our plan?
+Section 5.2 When you participate in a clinical research study, who pays for what?
+55 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" 56 Section 6.1 What is a religious non-medical health care institution?
+Section 6.2 What care from a religious non-medical health care institution is covered by our plan?
 57

-2020 Evidence of Coverage for Sutter Advantage (HMO) Chapter 3.
+2020 Evidence of Coverage for Sutter Advantage (HMO) 44 Chapter 3.
 Using the plan's coverage for your medical services